 Data the U.S. Census Bureau released in May 2023 showed Long Island's 65 and over population increased 3.8% between 2010 and 2020, rising from 14.3% of the population to 18.1%, Newsday reported last year.
 It also showed the statewide population of people 65 and over rose from 13.5% in 2010 to 16.9% in 2020.

-Elder care advocates have been sounding the alarm about the waitlist since Gov. Kathy Hochul last year proposed cutting $9.3 million for the program from the state's 2024/2025 budget.
+Elder care advocates have been sounding the alarm about the waitlist since Gov. Kathy Hochul last year proposed cutting $9.3 million for the program from the state's 2024-25 budget.

 State lawmakers restored the cut and added $700,000, even as advocates for seniors said at the time the amount was insufficient to make a dent in the backlog.
 Hochul then signed the budget into law.
 Her office didn't respond to a request for comment.

-Olsen told Newsday in a statement the state has invested $132 million to close the backlog since the 2019/2020 state budget.
+Olsen told Newsday in a statement the state has invested $132 million to close the backlog since the 2019-20 state budget.

 "This dedicated investment has extended services and supports to thousands more individuals awaiting community-based services to help them age in place," the statement added.

-But Bill Ferris, a lobbyist for AARP New York, said in an interview the backlog will not disappear unless Hochul prioritizes the program in next year's budget.
+But Bill Ferris, a lobbyist for AARP New York, said in an interview that the backlog will not disappear unless Hochul prioritizes the program in next year's budget.

-"We've said all along to the legislature that if you don't address this problem it's only going to get worse," Ferris said.
+"We've said all along to the legislature that if you don't address this problem, it's only going to get worse," Ferris said.
 "And we have an indication now that the problem did get worse and more funding is needed."

 Helen McKeon often will skip meals because of a lack of groceries in her Hicksville home or an aide to help with the cooking.